Interplay of Anderson localization and quench dynamics: WAVE FUNCTION OVERLAPS, OBSERVABLES, AND MOMENTUM DISTRIBUTION

 The above expression for the quantum expectation value of a general quadratic operator after the quench, can be used as a building block (using the Wick's theorem) for computing the expectation values of higher order operators.
 In this paper, however, we only discuss quadratic operators.

 Now for the operator $O=c^\dagger_{\bf x}c_{\bf y}$, which will play a role in subsequent discussions, the above equation leads to

-where the single-particle overlap are given by $\langle\psi^m|\psi^n\rangle\equiv\sum_{\bf x}\psi^m({\bf x})\psi^n({\bf x})$.
+where the single-particle overlap is given by $\langle\psi^m|\psi^n\rangle\equiv\sum_{\bf x}\psi^m({\bf x})\psi^n({\bf x})$.
 After some transient time, the expectation value above settles relatively close to its time average, with some persistent temporal fluctuations around it.
-We refer to this state as a \textit{quasi}-steady state because the temporal fluctuations survive even in the thermodynamic limit.
+We refer to this state as a \textit{quasi}-steady state because the temporal fluctuations appear to survive even in the thermodynamic limit.
 In the next section, focusing on the local density $n_{\bf x}= c^\dagger_{\bf x}c_{\bf x}$, we discuss these fluctuations in more detail.

-In evaluating the behavior of any observable $O$, we have three possible averages to take in to account.
+In evaluating the behavior of any observable $O$, we have three possible averages to take into account.
 As discussed above, we have the quantum expectation value (denoted by $\langle O \rangle$) and we assume that this is always taken as the first step.
 We then have the time average (denoted by an overline), which we take in the long-time limit.
-For a general time-dependent object $f(t)$, the time average is defined as $\overline{f}\equiv\lim_{T\rightarrow\infty}\int_0^T dt f(t)$.
+For a general time-dependent object $f(t)$, the time average is defined as $\overline{f}\equiv\lim_{T\rightarrow\infty}{1\over T}\int_0^T dt f(t)$.
 Finally, we have the disorder average taken over many samples and we denote this as $\mathbb{E}(\dots)$, where the dots could be any operator or scalar property of the system (which may or may not depend on time).
-We summarize these conventions in the table below: { For the time-averaged behavior of the observable $O=c^\dagger_{\bf x}c_{\bf y}$, as we do not expect any spectral degeneracies for a disordered system (with as many random chemical potentials as the number of energy levels), the only contributions in Eq.~\eqref{eq:green} come from the diagonal terms $p=q$.
-In other words
+We summarize these conventions in the table below: { We do not expect any spectral degeneracies for a disordered system (with as many random chemical potentials as the number of energy levels).
+Therefore,